Photo: MÄDCHEN, HAVANNA by Jens Rosbach

 4. Call it by its name: Don’t think of owning your successes and achievements, being proud of your talents and efforts, or knowing your worth in general as “bragging”.
 That term comes with too many negative connotations and will not make it any easier for you to look at yourself fondly.
 And while we’re on the subject, don’t be afraid to take credit for your accomplishments.
 Yes, everyone likes a team player but saying “I” shouldn’t be a taboo.

 5. Know what you want: If a particular opportunity seems like it’s too much responsibility, don’t forget that if you applied for the position, it’s probably what you wanted: responsibility.
 Don’t shy away from it because you’re afraid to make mistakes.
 You will make mistakes, but so will everyone who was bold enough to accept the job anyway (maybe because they’re not as self-reflective and responsible-minded as you are, and therefore are more likely to mess up).
 Rise to the challenge.
 Because Dave would.

 About the Author:

 Katrin Strohmaier spends her days as a mouthpiece for Photocircle, a Berlin-based social enterprise connecting photography and humanitarianism.

-Over 700 international photographers and illustrators sell their work on photocircle.net.
+International photographers and illustrators sell their work on photocircle.net.
 Customers can either buy high quality fine art prints from the gallery, or print their own pictures.
 With every purchase, up to 50% of the total price goes towards a humanitarian or development project in the region in which the image was created.
-So far, they have been able to successfully fund over 50 projects this way.
 The idea is to let the protagonists of their pictures benefit from the proceeds as well.